 - Don’t be too hard on yourself if you go off your plan.
 Pick yourself up and move on.

 Hopefully, this gave you a good understanding of flexible eating or IIFYM.
 This lifestyle can be a healthy way for you to lose weight, and eat all the delicious foods you enjoy.
 Remember, the more you restrict yourself from foods you love, the more you will obsess about them and eventually cave in.
-Flexible eating is about achieving your health goals in a realistic manner.
+Flexible eating and counting macros is about achieving your health goals in a realistic manner.
 You shouldn’t have to give up your lifestyle, or the food you love, to achieve your goals.

 Calculate My Macros for Weight Loss

 Macro CalculatorThe macro calculator is first flexible dieting tool of its kind.
 We developed it to be the most comprehensive and easy to use fitness calculator for people following the diet.
 The macro calculator takes the guess work out of dieting.
 All you have to do is enter your details, select your goals and retrieve your macros.
 We have added a few options in step 3 for those of you that like to manipulate your protein and fats.
 Scroll down to get started with the Macro Calculator now!